 “I HAVE NOT STOPPED TALKING ABOUT THE WONDERFUL EXPERIENCE I HAD THIS PAST WEEKEND AT YOUR WORKSHOP.
 MY FAMILY LOVED THE PIECES I TOOK HOME.
 AGAIN, THANK YOU!” ….PAST WORKSHOP PARTICIPANT

-Surprise yourself with possibilities by creating a piece of art that is both personal and mysterious, one that speaks of roads traveled and stories found, one that becomes the keeper of stories.
+Surprise yourself with possibilities by creating art that is both personal and mysterious, art that speaks of roads traveled and stories found, art that becomes the keeper of stories.

 “WHAT A WONDERFUL WORKSHOP—SO BEAUTIFULLY DESIGNED AND EXECUTED.
 EACH OF US LEFT WITH OUR OWN FRAMED ARTWORK—AMAZING!” …..PAST WORKSHOP PARTICIPANT

 Alice Vander Vennen has been presenting studio workshops in private settings, for guilds and community groups, and at art festivals for over ten years, and has been a professional educator since 1980.